semiversus/python-broqer/README.rst

 ----------------

 Subscribing to a publisher is done via the .subscribe() method.
-A simple subscriber is ``op.Sink`` which is calling a function with optional positional and keyword arguments.
+A simple subscriber is ``Sink`` which is calling a function with optional positional and keyword arguments.

 .. code-block:: python3